 Apart from the big four players, there are also a range of personal loan providers that also fall under the “major” category, including...

-As mentioned above, St. George is part of the Westpac group and today services over 2.6 million customers making it one of Australia’s major financial providers.
+As mentioned above, St. George is part of the Westpac group.
 There’s plenty of choice when it comes to its personal loan options, such as secured or unsecured personal loans that come with either a variable or fixed rate.
 You can compare St. George’s personal loan products here.

 Based in Victoria, the Bank of Melbourne has branches across Melbourne Central, Fitzroy, Richmond and Point Cook.
-It’s also another personal loan provider to be owned by Westpac.
-For those looking to borrow a large amount, the Bank of Melbourne has the Get Set Loan with a borrowing limit of $50,000 and there’s also secured and unsecured personal loan options available.
+It’s also another personal loan provider owned by Westpac.
+For those looking to borrow a large amount, the Bank of Melbourne has secured and unsecured personal loan options available.

 Another major lender to be owned by one of the big four is Bankwest, falling under the Commonwealth Bank umbrella.
 Bankwest’s history stretches back 120 years originally named the Agricultural Bank of Western Australia and didn’t become Bankwest until 1994.
-There are two main personal loan offerings from this major - the Bankwest Flexible Personal Loan or the Unsecured Personal Loan (both with a borrowing limit of $50k).
+If you are after a personal loan from Bankwest, check out its Unsecured Personal Loan.

 There are several reasons you may want to take out a personal loan through a major bank.